Colin Baker: Early life and education

 Colin Charles Baker was born on 8 June 1943 in Waterloo, London, the son of Charles Ernest Baker (died 1971), managing director of an asbestos company, and Lily Catherine (died 2001).
 He has Irish ancestry on his mother's side.
-As a child he moved with his family to Rochdale due to his father's work.
+As a baby he narrowly survived the Blitz when a piece of shrapnel from a neighbouring house lodged itself in his cot.
+He later moved with his family to Rochdale due to his father's work.

 Baker's first experience acting was in a nativity play at his primary school.
 During his education at St Bede's College, Manchester, he took part in productions of The Yeomen of the Guard and Iolanthe.
 He made his first television appearance in the 1956 Christmas special of My Wife's Sister.

 Baker studied French, Greek and Latin at A-Levels, achieving A grades in Greek and Latin.
-Despite a desire to study at the University of Oxford, his father found him employment as a trainee solicitor at Fox, Brooks & Marshall.
-Baker stated in 1991:"When I was 18, I told my father I wanted to go to Oxford.
-It was immaterial what I studied there.
-His income was such that, without his say-so, I couldn't go anywhere, because I couldn't get a grant and he thought University was a waste of time so at 18 I was shoved into a solicitor's office.
-I did what I was told."Baker initially felt that "the idea of being an actor seemed silly, frankly", but an encounter with a member of an amateur dramatic society led to him joining the North Manchester Amateur Operatic and Dramatic Society and later the Rochdale Curtain Theatre amateur group.
-After his father had a stroke, Baker jettisoned his law career at age 22 and moved to London with his mother.
-Baker unsuccessfully auditioned for RADA; he succeeded the following year but instead chose to attend the London Academy of Music and Dramatic Art (LAMDA).
+Baker desired to study modern languages at either Oxford or Cambridge, and to join the Oxford University Dramatic Society or Footlights.
+His father Charles saw university as "a waste of time".
+In 1991, Baker recalled that his father's income "was such that, without his say-so, I couldn't go anywhere, because I couldn't get a grant."
+Instead, Charles found his son employment as a trainee solicitor at the law firm Fox, Brooks & Marshall.

+Baker initially felt that "the idea of being an actor seemed silly, frankly", but an encounter with a member of an amateur dramatic society led to him joining the North Manchester Amateur Operatic and Dramatic Society and later the Rochdale Curtain Theatre amateur group.
+After his father had a stroke, Baker abandoned his law career at age 22 and moved to London with his mother.
+Baker unsuccessfully auditioned for the Royal Academy of Dramatic Art; he succeeded the following year but instead chose to attend the London Academy of Music and Dramatic Art.